Mosope20/secrer_messages/README.md

 This project provides a simple Node.js application that allows users to encrypt and decrypt text messages using the Advanced Encryption Standard (AES) algorithm.
 It offers a straightforward interface for securing sensitive information.

+If you hang around a bit, I am working on a project that includes compressing and encrypting files.
+It could be useful in building applications that that require uploading of file(s).
 ---

 ## ✨ Features